Worms in Cats: Common Types and How to Get Rid of Them

 1. Practice Good Hygiene

 Regular grooming is also another way to prevent parasites and other diseases.
-Even if your cat never goes outside, it’s important to brush them regularly and keep them clean.
+Even if your cat solely stays indoors, you'll still need to stay on top of their hygiene.
 If you need help, our professional groomers can assist.

 1. Visit the Clinic